PacificBiosciences/vclust/README.md

 chr11   119206289       119206322       region7
 ```

-The output file contains region identifiers (column 1), coordinates of the
+The output file `extended_regions.txt` contains region identifiers (column 1),
-original input regions (column 2), input regions' start / end extension lengths
+coordinates of the original input regions (column 2), input regions' start / end
-(columns 3,4), and coordinates of the corresponding extended regions (column 5).
+extension lengths (columns 3,4), and coordinates of the corresponding extended
-If `vclust` is unable to extend a given region (due to, say, the lack of read
+regions (column 5).
+If `vclust` is unable to extend a given region (due to, say,
-coverage), the third column is set to `NA`.
+the lack of read coverage), the third column is set to `NA`.

 ```csv
 region1 chr1:57367043-57367119      0    0       chr1:57367043-57367119